kr-g/mpymodcore/README.md

 In order to run the samples sync the folder `www` from github to the local project folder from where running the samples.
+If running together with `boot.py` check for `run_not_in_sample_mode` and set to `False` to prevent autostarting WindUp and blocking the socket, or provide your own `boot.py`.

-In oder to run the unsuported modules from the `mpod3rd` folder download this folder from github to the local project folder.
+In oder to run the unsuported modules from the `mod3rd` folder download this folder from github to the local project folder.